finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 All network calls using custom OkHttp3Client() provided by Fi.notes, from your application will be automatically monitored for issues like status code errors, timeout issues, exceptions and other failures.

-Add @Observe annotation to the same activity class (launcher Activity) where Fn.init() function was called.
+Inorder to find out how you can integrate OkHttp3Client in Volley, Retrofit, do check out [OkHttp3Client in Volley and Retrofit](https://www.google.com)

-If needed, you may provide a timeout for the api calls along with the host names.
+Optionaly, you may add @Observe annotation to the same activity class (launcher Activity) where Fn.init() function was called.

 ```Java